Little Orphant Annie (1918 film): Production notes

-The first draft of Little Orphant Annie was written by Gilson Willets and was a more straight forward adaptation of James Whitcomb Riley poem and contained elements of another Riley poem "Where Is Mary Alice Smith".
+The first draft of Little Orphant Annie was written by Gilson Willets and was a more straightforward adaptation of James Whitcomb Riley poem, also containing elements of another Riley poem, "Where Is Mary Alice Smith".
 The script was apparently extensively re-written several times and became more of a loose adaptation of Riley's poem.
 Some outlines have Annie dying in the end and being reunited in heaven ("The Good World") with her mother, where she is wedded to Dave.
-The surviving version of the film (available on DVD) has Annie fall ill, only to recover and learn Thomp's news was only a bad dream.
+The surviving version of the film has Annie fall ill, only to recover and learn Thomp's news was only a bad dream.
 Only two of the stories Annie tells (from the original poem) are illustrated.

-The story is framed with footage of James Whitcomb Riley acting as a narrator of sorts who tells a story.
+The story is framed with footage of James Whitcomb Riley acting as a narrator of sorts.
 That footage had been filmed by Selig Polyscope Company for an earlier commissioned work by Inter-state Historical Pictures Corporation for a film about Indiana.
-The footage of Riley was most likely in early 1916 before Riley's death in July 1916.
+The footage of Riley was most likely taken in early 1916, before Riley's death in July 1916.
 Principal photography began in early December 1917 in the San Francisco Bay Area and lasted through mid-1918.

 Little Orphant Annie was one of the last films produced by Selig Polyscope Company.
-By the end of 1918, shortly before the film's December 1918 release, the company became insolvent and was absorbed by Fox Film Corporation.
+By the end of 1918, shortly before the film's December release, the company became insolvent and was absorbed by Fox Film Corporation.
 The film was initially distributed by Pioneer Film Corporation on a state's right basis.
 In March 1919, distribution rights were sold to World Film Company.